-At all other times, no externally-visible change can occur, even though internal state changes might happen b) DEMONSTRATE - File Master Slave D Flip-Flop c) Another name for such a flip flop is a PULSE TRIGGERED FLIP-FLOP.
-It has the following special symbol:
+At all other times, no externally-visible change can occur, even though internal state changes might happen

 (5)IMPORTANT: The Harris text develops this along slightly different lines, with the uninverted clock going to the slave and the inverted clock going to the master.
 This yields a device whose state transitions occur on the rising edge of the clock, rather than the falling edge.